apiato/apiato/README.md

 ## Awesome People

-Apiato is an MIT-licensed open source project with its ongoing development made possible entirely by the support of all these smart and generous people, from code contributors to financial contributors. 💜
+Apiato is an MIT-licensed open source project with its ongoing development made possible entirely by the support of all the smart and generous code and financial contributors. 💜

 ### Project Maintainers